zigster64/datastor.zig/README.md

 - Add something like a `datastor.zig.zon` file in a directory to allow some logical grouping of datastors into a larger DB schema
 - Data version management & migration updates
 - Be able to load and save objects in S2S binary format to HTTP endpoints / S3 style cloud storage
+- Add the ability to attach Middleware to datastors.
+Idea is something like - register a callback to fire when a table is updated or a new event is added.
-- Add the ability to register clients that subscribe to event updates for a given record - need async / channels first though ??
+- Add the ability to register clients that subscribe to event updates for a given record - needs that middleware function above.
 - Add the abliity to register user defined serializers on a per-user-struct basis (ie - if `serialize()` exists on the struct, then use it)
 - Ability to shard datastors that may get very large
 - Import / Export to and from Excel / CSV / JSON formats